shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

     _Adding a class to the "Models" folder_

-1. Replace the empty *OrderInformation* class with the following class definitions, and note that you are making the classes public rather than private, as well as marking the *OrderInformation* class "Serializable:"
+1. Replace the empty ```OrderInformation``` class with the following class definitions, and note that you are making the classes public rather than private, as well as attributing it ```Serializable```:

 	```C#
  	[Serializable]